Wednesday, April 8, 2020

 “So I now became interested in Hubertus and thought no more of Louis.”

-But Hubertus never showed up, but Kira did meet the youngest brother, Friedrich Georg, who was working in London.
+But Hubertus never showed up, but Kira met the youngest brother, Prince Friedrich Georg, then living and working in London.
 He asked his mother if she would invite Kira and Wladimir to join the family for Christmas at Cecilienhof.

 Neither Hubertus nor Louis Ferdinand was home when Kira and her brother arrived where they were welcomed by Crown Prince Wilhelm and Crown Princess Cecilie.
 Louis Ferdinand arrived two days later.
 Kira notes in her husband’s memoirs, The Rebel Prince, that when they met just before dinner, “Louis was very courteous.
 I fancied even that I detected something new in his attitude towards me.
 But I was not going to “kid” myself.
 For my part, I felt at once and rather perturbing attracted to Louis.
 Had we both changed?”